kinmeng/MACD_flask_project/README.md

 # MACD_flask_project
  This project provides trading information to users based on the MACD indicator.
 The algorithm built provides value by matching the likely signals 'overbought' and 'oversold' to the appropriate MACD crossovers.
-A quick observation suggests that the results provided are accurate around 60% of the time, better than the stock screeners which does not match the appropriate signals to the right MACD crossovers
+A quick observation suggests that the results provided are actionable a few days of the week, better than the stock screeners which automated the tasks of having to filter through stock screeners one-by-one.
+The disadvantage of the application is that it is dependent on absolute values, so there may be false positive results.

 The deployed flask app is here: http://35.240.166.48:8080/results